Chip Reid: TV reporter

-Reid began his journalism career working for WTTG-TV in Washington from 1990-93.
+Reid continued his journalism career working for WTTG-TV in Washington from 1990-93.
 He moved to WJLA-TV from 1994-96.

 NBC

 From 1996 through 2000, Reid was based in Washington, D.C. for NBC; covering among other beltway stories, Al Gore's 2000 Presidential campaign, voting irregularities of the 2000 Presidential election, and the impeachment process of then President Clinton.

-Starting in 2001, Reid began working for the Los Angeles base of NBC, spending 7 weeks with a U.S. Marines lead unit during the initial invasion of U.S. troops from Kuwait to Baghdad.
-After the Septemmber 11, 2001 attacks, Reid reported from Ground Zero and the Pentagon, as well as covering stories on the war on terror from Afghanistan, Israel, Uzbekistan, Egypt, and around the world.
+Starting in 2001, Reid began working for the Los Angeles base of NBC, spending 6 weeks with a U.S. Marines lead unit during the initial invasion of U.S. troops from Kuwait to Baghdad.
+After the September 11, 2001 attacks, Reid reported from Ground Zero and the Pentagon, as well as covering stories on the war on terror from Afghanistan, Israel, Uzbekistan, Egypt, and around the world.
 He continued reporting in this capacity through 2003.

 Reid began covering the Senate and the House of Representatives for NBC News in the fall of 2004, and he served as a political coverage anchor for MSNBC, as well as a reporter for all the major NBC News broadcasts.